-I love a great potato skin but to make them even more special I made Mexican Potato Skins.
+I love great potato skins but to make them even more special I made Mexican Potato Skins.
 These would be outstanding to serve on game day or any day of the week.
-They are hearty, nutritious and delicious.
-The perfect appetizer or with a big salad can be a main course too!
+They are hearty, nutritious, and delicious.
+The perfect appetizer or with a big salad can be the main course too!
 This post originally appeared on Real Housemoms.

 Here they are in their naked form before the toppings are on.
 You can see how wonderful and cheesy they are.
 I know you want to reach right in but wait for the toppings, they are so good!!

 The finishing touch is a gorgeous avocado cream that is drizzled on just before serving.
 It is not complicated to make and adds so much to this dish and many others like these Avocado Cream Slaw Fish Tacos!